srcery-colors/srcery-tmux/README.md

 # srcery-tmux
 Attempt at a srcery theme for tmux.
+It has support for patched fonts for glyphs in the statusbar.

+Supports [tmux-prefix-highlight](https://github.com/tmux-plugins/tmux-prefix-highlight).
+Be sure to load this after you have loaded your theme either via `run-shell` or [TMP](https://github.com/tmux-plugins/tpm).

-## srcery Family
+## srcery family
 https://github.com/roosta/contrib-srcery/

 https://github.com/roosta/vim-srcery/